 Semi-volatile organic compounds (SVOCs) are a subgroup of volatile organic compounds (VOCs) that have high molecular weight as well as high boiling points.
 Pesticides and herbicides primarily belong under this category.
 Prolonged exposure to such compounds, especially indoors, is a public health concern.

 This is because many of these compounds have been listed by the US EPA as hazardous air pollutants (HAPs), pollutants that could cause serious physiological effects such as allergies, asthma, endocrine and thyroid disruption, reproductive toxicity, fetal and child development delays, and even cancer.

 Soil is one of the most common matrices in which these compounds are present, the extraction of these compounds from soil can be a lengthy and tedious process.
-The CEM EDGE™ is a simple yet revolutionarily system that facilitates the rapid extraction of semi-volatile organic compounds (SVOCs) from soil that is more than six times faster than other automated techniques.
-Its patent pending Q-Cup Technology™, the EDGE™, makes the extraction process fast and simple, and meets the requirements of EPA 3545.
+The CEM EDGE™ is a simple yet revolutionary system that facilitates the rapid extraction of semi-volatile organic compounds (SVOCs) from the soil that is more than six times faster than other automated techniques.
+Its patent-pending Q-Cup Technology™, the EDGE™, makes the extraction process fast and simple and meets the requirements of EPA 3545.